 Bronx Zoo director William Hornaday saw the exhibit as a valuable spectacle for his visitors, and was encouraged by Madison Grant, a prominent scientific racist and eugenicist.

-African-American Baptist clergymen, Hornaday had Ota Benga removed from the exhibit.
+In response to immediate protests from African-American Baptist clergymen, Hornaday had Ota Benga removed from the exhibit.
 Public arguments were that the exhibit was racist—"Our race, we think, is depressed enough, without exhibiting one of us with the apes," said clergyman James H. Gordon; "We think we are worthy of being considered human beings, with souls."[3]
 Gordon also considered the exhibition hostile to Christianity, for its promoting Darwinism: "The Darwinian theory is absolutely opposed to Christianity, and a public demonstration in its favor should not be permitted."[3]
 Benga was then allowed to roam the grounds of the zoo as a sort of interactive exhibit.
 In response to his general situation and to verbal and physical prods from the crowds, his behavior became at first mischievous and then somewhat violent.[5]

 A September 10, 1906 New York Times story registers some of the uproar over the incident: